chabok-io/chabok-docs/android/setup(en).md

 ```
 <br><br>

-## Tracking Installs from App Stores
+## Tracking Installs from Application Stores

 With Chabok tracker you can track your installs from different android stores.